-McMillen Jacobs Associates ("MJA") is writing to inform you of an event that may impact the privacy of some of your personal information.
-While we are unaware of any attempted or actual misuse of your information, we are providing you with information about the event, our response, and steps you may take to protect against any misuse of your information, should you feel it necessary to do so.
+MRAG Americas, Inc. ("MRAG") is writing to inform you of an incident that may affect the security of some of your information.
+While we are unaware of any actual or attempted misuse of your information, we take this incident very seriously and we are providing you with information about the incident, our response to it, and resources available to you to help protect your information, should you feel it appropriate to do so.